hackbinghamton/CloudComputingWorkshop/Serverless/BuildingAServerlessWebsite.md

 The other glaring area of improvement (to me, at least - there could be more!) is the inability of this website to handle race conditions.
 If two users submit a new image at the same time, it's very possible that one of their images doesn't get added to the fridge.
 To prevent this, a good approach would be to first add all new image requests to a queue with AWS Simple Queue Service, which was alluded to at the beginning of this workshop.

+**Make sure to spin down all your resources when you are done!**